The “MONEY wound” in the Mother Wound

 There was never a transgression.
 Only a projection.

-By feeling guilty for our mother’s jealousy, we actually become the unknowing purveyors of the very thing that has oppressed her.
-Because in our willingness to feel guilty, we deprive ourselves of our own potential and will undoubtedly blame it on the next generation when they expand.
+By feeling guilty for triggering our mother’s jealousy or her own fears, we actually become the unknowing purveyors of the very thing that has oppressed her.
+Because in our willingness to feel guilty, we deprive ourselves of our own potential and will undoubtedly feel resentful and blame it on the next generation when they expand.

-Sympathetic oppression with our mothers is not altruism, it’s ignorance.
+Sympathetic oppression with our mothers is not altruism or compassion, it’s a form of unconscious self-harm.
 It’s the misunderstanding of a child left unaddressed.
-It’s a form of unconscious self-harm.

 The way to liberate ourselves from this is very simple and very challenging at the same time: The answer is that we grieve.